jbq2/CS301-101-team7_SemanticSegmentation/README.md

     - NNI and ngrok sessions are started on the same port using nnictl create and get_ipython().system_raw
     - curl checks for the public ngrok url
   - the result set of steps leads to a creation of a local NNI session hosted on a public ngrok url: ![image](https://user-images.githubusercontent.com/98120760/198899088-86520d40-4173-4505-bd5d-60715131da17.png)
+- the link to the milestone-1 branch will be submitted on Canvas
+- the TA will be added as a collaborator and the Colab notebook will also be shared with him